limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 The main objective of this R bootcamp is to introduce R programming to incoming MFRE students.
 The content of this bootcamp was adapted from [Software Carpentry](https://datacarpentry.org/r-socialsci/), Dr. Nick Huntington-Klein's Teaching Econometrics with R [slides](https://rpubs.com/NickCHK/RTeach2020), and the [Open Case Studies](https://www.opencasestudies.org/ocs-bp-co2-emissions/#Data_Analysis).
-If you spot any errors or issues, please email krisha.lim[at]ubc.ca.
+If you spot any errors or issues, please send me a message on Canvas or at krisha.lim[at]ubc.ca.

 # Before we get started

-  * Familiarize yourself with the RStudio IDE, which we will go through in class
-  * Understand the benefits of a project-oriented workflow.
-Read Jenny Bryan's post on why you should not start your scripts with `setwd()` and `rm(list = ls())` [here](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/).
-We will talk about using R Projects instead.
+* R is the language.
+RStudio is the IDE.
+If I say let's use R, I mean let's run R using RStudio.
+* There are 4 main panes in RStudio
+  * Source - This pane is where you type your script.
+If it's your first time to run RStudio, you might not see this pane.
+Just go to `File -> New File -> R Script`.
+It's best to type your code here because you can save it and run it again in the future.
+You will likely want to type most if not all of your code here for reproducibility.
+You can think of it as the equivalent of the Stata do file.
+  * Console - The console is the brain of R. It is where the code is evaluated.
+If you want to run some quick calculations, you can type your code here too.
+  * Environment/History tab in the upper right - This pane will show all the data objects that you have loaded in your R session.
+  * File/Plots/Packages/Help
+    * File - You can see all the other files in your working directory.
+    * Plots - You can see the graph/plot you just designed
+    * Packages - You can see all the packages installed in your device.
+If a package is checked, then it is loaded in the current session.
+If a package is unchecked, the package is installed but not loaded.
+More on packages in the next section.
+    * Help - You can see the documentation of the different packages, functions, etc.

+* Stay organized.
+It is good to have one working directory per project.
+You can check for the working directory using the `getwd()` command.
+You can set the working directory using the `setwd("insert_file_path_here")`.
+BUT this approach is not the best way.
+Why?
+The file path will only work on your computer.
+If you share your code with your teammates, the script will not run seamlessly, and they have to manually change the file path too.
+Read more about this issue [here](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/).
+  * The better approach is to use R Projects and the `{here}` package.

 # Packages

 There are thousands of packages (bundles of codes) available on [CRAN](https://cran.r-project.org/).
 If you are struggling to accomplish a certain task, it is very likely that someone has already created a function or a package to do it for you.

 To install a package, use the command `install.package("package_name")` - do not forget the quotation marks!
 To install multiple packages at once, you can use the code `install.packages(c("package_1", "package_2", ...))`.

 A big difference between R and Stata is that you have to load the package you will (or plan to use) use every time you start a new R session.
 To load a package, use the command `library(package_name)` - the quotation marks are now optional.
 You can write a function to load multiple libraries at once.

+Sometimes, you may encounter the code `require(package_name)`.
+Like `library(package_name)`, it will load the already installed package.
+The main difference between `require()` and `library()` is that `library()` returns an error if the package you are calling is not yet installed, whereas `require()` will return only a warning.
+More info on the difference [here](https://www.r-bloggers.com/2016/12/difference-between-library-and-require-in-r/#:~:text=The%20require()%20is%20designed,if%20the%20package%20is%20loaded.&text=It%20is%20better%20to%20use,during%20the%20package%20loading%20time).

 The `pacman` package allows you to install and load packages in R more efficiently.
 The function `p_load()` checks whether a package is already installed, and if not, installs the package and loads it.
 The function can also be applied to several package at once, so you save a few (or many) lines of codes.